infraymer/RAIDAChat-backend/README.md

 >}
 **_Possible response errors:_**

-1. Пользователь с таким логином уже существует.
-(The user with such login already exists)
+1. The user with such login already exists
 ---

 **_Description:_** Authorization of the user in a chat.\